Split-Community/split_support_tools/python_admin_api_tool/README.md

    - This will search for the name of the workspaces or the groups in your org.

 2. Search Environments
    - This will search for all the environments of the same name across all workspaces.
-You will also have the option to see all the splits' definitions under this environment's name.

 3. Search Users
    - Requires the email of the users being searched.
 Will show information of the user and which group they are in.

-4. Search Splits
+4. Search Feature Flags
-   - This will search for all splits of the same name across all workspaces and environments.
+   - This will search for all feature flags of the same name across all workspaces and environments.
-   - When a split is found, the user can choose to export the following:
+   - When a feature flag is found, the user can choose to export the following:
-      * This split's definition from a specific environment to json
+      * This feature flag's definition from a specific environment to json
       * The treatment keys to csv
       * The list of the targeting rules csv